tommy-dk/validating-admission-policy/README.md

       message: "You need at least 3 replicas for running in production"
 ```

-Caveat! `message` still can't understand variables, but [there's work going on](https://github.com/kubernetes/kubernetes/commit/4e26f680a9e10f0da94830bbaba9633807e22aba) to extend it and create a `messageExpression` which understands variables.
+:exclamation: Caveat! `message` still can't understand variables, but [there's work going on](https://github.com/kubernetes/kubernetes/commit/4e26f680a9e10f0da94830bbaba9633807e22aba) to extend it and create a `messageExpression` which understands variables.

 ### Multiple input parameters to the same rule